FredM67/PVRouter-3-phase/Readme.md

 ### Wiring diagram

+#### Requirements
+Your water heater MUST support 3-phase wiring (i.e. it must have 3 heating elements).

+---
+**_Safety Warning_**
+To modify the existing wiring, access to 240V mains voltage is required.
+Please take great care, and do not undertake this stage unless you feel confident to do so.

+---

 #### Heater with mechanical thermostat

 Since on all (3-phase) water heaters I've seen, the thermostat switches only 2 phases in normal mode (all 3 phases in security mode), it must be wired in another way to achieve a full switch on all 3 phases.
 In a fully balanced 3-phase situation, you don't need any neutral wire.
 To switch off the device, you only need to switch off 2 phases.